hanna-agbanrin/Defund-The-Police/index.md

 - Topic 7 was unclear to us
 - Protests and clashes against the police

-We observe a great deal of convergence between #DefundThePolice and the main corpus, in particular as it relates with violent protests, and the need to change profoundly change the police institution.
+We observe a great deal of thematical convergence between #DefundThePolice and the main corpus, in particular as it relates with violent protests, and the need to change profoundly change the police institution.
 We hypothesize that the #DefundThePolice contributed to either shape either diffuse these frames within the broader Black lives Matter movement.
 In order to demonstrate this, we look at a hashtag network around #BlackLivesMatter, in order to see whether there were any co-occurences of #BLM and #DefundThePolice

 ## Hashtag Network